Snooky Serna: Career

+Drama roles on television

-Snooky was prodded to concentrate on family and motherhood in the late 1990s.
-Upon her comeback, her works mostly concentrated on TV.
-Initially, she had a short stint as a newscaster of IBC Express Balita and as a host for IBC-13's magazine show Travel and Trade.
-More recently, she's been in various top-rating soap operas in rival stations GMA Network and ABS-CBN, notably Marina, Captain Barbell and Habang Kapiling Ka where she again was awarded a best actress trophy for TV drama performance from PMPC in 2003.
-Her recent films include Anak Ka ng Tatay Mo, Captain Barbell and the still unreleased Bituin, Buwan at Araw with Nora Aunor.
+More recently, she's been in various top-rating soap operas in rival stations GMA Network and ABS-CBN, notably Marina, Captain Barbell and Habang Kapiling Ka where she again was awarded the best actress trophy for TV drama performance from PMPC in 2003.
+Her recent films include Anak Ka ng Tatay Mo, Captain Barbell, and the still unreleased Bituin, Buwan at Araw with Nora Aunor.

 Snooky made a career turnaround during the late 90s when she concentrated on television and became a host of a tele-magazine show over IBC-13.
 She also became a newsreader over the same network delivering the mid- and early evening news.
-She also entered the corporate world by accepting the position of AVP for Megaworld Properties, Inc. and even started a film school in Cabanatuan City.
+She also entered the corporate world by accepting the position of AVP for Megaworld Properties, Inc., and even started a film school in Cabanatuan City.
 But all endeavors were short-lived.

 She is seen mostly with GMA Network and ABS-CBN.